-Consideration should be given to the appropriateness of the adult and/or family/ representative's involvement in the Case Conference, taking into account the adult's consent and capacity, the information likely to be shared, the effect of this information on the adult and the views of others who know the adult.
+There may be occasions where it is not appropriate for the adult to attend.
+The chair should take into account the adult's consent and capacity, the information likely to be shared, the effect of this information on the adult and the views of others who know the adult.